RasoulUnlimited/PromptParto/README.md

 frame-ancestors 'self';
 ```

-This policy keeps only the domains required for CDN assets and analytics while
+This policy keeps only the domains required for CDN assets and analytics.
-dropping any allowances for `giscus.app`.